My Feel: Can Emotion Sensing Wristbands Boost Well-Being?

 Why Personalization (And Personalized Medicine) is the Future of Mental Health

 Another high-potential part of the plan for Feel and other wearables is that the algorithm will aim to give personalized recommendations for treatment based on each person's needs.
 Personalized medicine is rapidly gaining popularity because it seems to be effective, at least with treating physical health issues.
-Personalized medicine for mental health is coming along soon too, believe me.
+Personalized medicine for emotional wellness is coming along soon too, believe me.

 Anyway, if an algorithm learns how to give the right advice for the right person based on their physiological data (collected from the wristband) then it doesn't really matter if scientists ever map physiology to emotions.
 All that matters is that they correctly map your physiology to the right intervention, support, or coaching.
 With enough data and enough research, this is totally in the realm of possibility.
 In fact, you can even help the science along by joining Feels's research study to collect the data needed to do this mapping for their mental health wristband.